-If Windows 10 freezes at the Sign-In or Login Screen, you may try these suggestions:
+If Windows 11 or Windows 10 freezes at the Sign-In or Login Screen, you may try these suggestions:

 - Boot to Safe Mode or Advanced Startup options